Unpackme I am Famous

 Also in this version, they load a driver (secdrv.sys) but i have noticed nothing about anti debug techniques.

-I don't know what the purpose of this driver in this version of safedisc (1.11.0000), i tried to do some shit with DeviceIoControl() api but without result.
+in this version of safedisc (1.11.0000), i tried to do some shit with DeviceIoControl() api but without result.

 Apparently, the driver is safe in this version while others are : CVE-2007-5587.